Mahalakshmi-Totad/book_recommendation_chatbot_openai/README.md

 - `initialize_conversation()`: This initializes the variable conversation with the system message.
 - `get_chat_completions()`: This takes the ongoing conversation as the input and returns the response by the assistant
 - `moderation_check()`: This checks if the user's or the assistant's message is inappropriate.
 If any of these is inappropriate, it ends the conversation.
-- `intent_confirmation_layer()`: This function takes the assistant's response and evaluates if the chatbot has captured the user's profile clearly.
-Specifically, this checks if the following properties for the user has been captured or not  Author, Genere and short description containing interest
+- `intent_confirmation_layer()`: This function takes the assistant's response and evaluates if the chatbot has captured the user's interests and preferences clearly.
+Specifically, this checks if the following properties for the user has been captured or not  Author, Genere and short description containing interest and rating
-- `dictionary_present()`: This function checks if the final understanding of user's profile is returned by the chatbot as a python dictionary or not.
+- `dictionary_present()`: This function checks if the final understanding of user's interest is returned by the chatbot as a python dictionary or not.
 If there is a dictionary, it extracts the information as a Python dictionary.
-- `compare_books_with_user()`: This function compares the user's profile with the different books and come back with the top 3 recommendations baed on rating.
+- `compare_books_with_user()`: This function compares the user's interest with the different books and come back with the top 3 recommendations based on rating.
 - `initialize_conv_reco()`: Initializes the recommendations conversation

 ## Part 3: Implementation